Apostles' Creed: History

 The text of what is now known as the Apostles' Creed was most likely developed in southern Gaul around the midpoint of the 5th century.
 A creed that is virtually identical to the current one is recorded by Faustus of Riez.
 It is possible that Faustus had the identical text, as the original text written by Faustus cannot be reconstructed with certainty.
 A version that is identical to the current one with the single exception of infera in place of inferos is recorded in the late 5th century.
 However, the Old Roman Creed remained the standard liturgical text of the Roman Church throughout the 4th to 7th centuries.
 It was replaced by the "Gallic" version of the Apostles' Creed only in the later 8th century, under Charlemagne, who imposed it throughout his dominions.

 The phrase descendit ad inferos ('he descended into hell') is not found in the Nicene Creed.
 It echoes Ephesians 4:9, "κατέβη εἰς τὰ κατώτερα μέρη τῆς γῆς".
 This phrase first appeared in one of the two versions of Rufinus (d.
 411), the Creed of Aquileia, and then did not appear again in any version of the creed until AD 650.
 Similarly, the references to the communion of saints is found neither in the Old Roman Symbol nor in the Nicene Creed.
 The reference to God as "creator of heaven and earth" likewise is not in the Nicene Creed of 325, but it is present in the extended version of the Nicene Creed (the Niceno-Constantinopolitan Creed) of 381.

 The Eastern Orthodox Church does not use the Apostles' Creed, not because of an objection to any of its articles, but because of its omissions necessary for the definition of Nicene Christianity.
-The Orthodox delegates at the Council of Florence (1431–1449) explicitly challenged the western tradition that attributed the Apostles' Creed to the Twelve Apostles.
+The Eastern Orthodox delegates at the Council of Florence (1431–1449) explicitly challenged the western tradition that attributed the Apostles' Creed to the Twelve Apostles.
 This tradition was also shown to be historically untenable by Lorenzo Valla.
 The Roman Church does not state that text dates back to the Apostles themselves, the Roman catechism instead explaining that "the Apostles' Creed is so called because it is rightly considered to be a faithful summary of the apostles' faith."